asebak/asset-tracker-dapp/README.md

 ![View Timeline Screen](docs/img/viewtimeline.png)

-Initially a Create event is shown whenever an asset is registered.
-You can also view the custom data in any event
+Initially a Create event is shown whenever a new asset is registered.

 You can add any new types of events from the below, an example is shown below adding a temperature reading.

 ![Add Event Screen](docs/img/createevent.png)

+This is the basic example of how the contract works.
+In a real case scenario these functions would be executed both by users and devices depending on where they are located in the supply chain.